google/WebFundamentals/src/site/_en/fundamentals/tools/devices/browseremulation.markdown

 ---
 layout: article
 title: "Use DevTools Emulation"
-description: "Learn how to use browser tools to test your site for a range of emulated device features."
+description: "Learn how to use browser emulation tools to test a range of device features."
-introduction: "Learn how to use browser tools to test your site for a range of emulated device features."
+introduction: "Learn how to use browser emulation tools to test a range of device features."
 article:
   written_on: 2014-05-29
   updated_on: 2014-09-25